Home

 You should also consider buying one with a flash sync port.
 This can be useful if you are using off-camera flash.
 You can finely tune and control flash exposures, which is ideal for a studio environment.

-Return to Digital Photography Tutorial Videos
+Return from Light Meter to Digital Photography Tutorials

-Return from Light Meter to Homepage
+Return from Light Meter to Digital Photography Tricks